x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-distribution-groups/manage-distribution-groups.md

      1. **Open**: Anyone can join this group without owner approval.

      2. **Closed**: Only group owners can add members.
-All requests to join is automatically delinced.
+All requests to join are automatically denied.

      3. **Owner approval**: Anyone can request to join this group and owners must approve the request.